Etnovyr

 Etnovyr (Етновир) is the annual International Folklore Festival that has taken place in Lviv on the eve of Ukraine Independence Day since 2008 under the auspices of International Council of Organizations of Folklore Festivals and Traditional Arts (CIOFF) under UNESCO and is organised by Non-governmental organization "Etnovyr" and Event Management Company.
 The festival takes place in downtown.

 Etnovyr 2008

-Etnovyr 2008 was held from 20 to 23 August in 2008.
+Etnovyr 2008 was held from 20 to 23 August 2008.
 It took place on Rynok Square, Svobody Avenue and in Shevchenko's Grove.
 On 20 August there were march parade of participants, the opening of the festival and concert on Rynok Square.
 On 21 and 22 August on Rynok Square Ukrainian folklore groups performed, and in Shevchenko's Grove on the stage there was a continuous concert of participants, and on the lawn near the church there was fair of folk crafts.
 On 23 August there was a March parade of participants of "Etnovyr 2008", as well as launch of balloons on Rynok Square.

 Following foreign groups took part in "Etnovyr 2008":